Tropical Storm Chanthu (2004): Meteorological history

 At 18:00 UTC on June 10, the JMA upgraded the system to a tropical storm, at which time it received the name Chanthu.
+(Note: The name Chanthu (Khmer: ច័ន្ធូ, [can.ˈtʰuː]) was contributed by Cambodia and means tuberose (Polianthes tuberosa) in Khmer.)
 As Chanthu neared Vietnam, it tracked over warm sea surface temperatures in the South China Sea, allowing the storm to quickly intensify.
 Outflow from the storm decreased on June 11.
-During a 12-hour span late on June 11 through early on June 12, the central barometric pressure of Chanthu dropped 15 hPa (mbar), falling to 975 hPa (mbar).
+During a 12-hour span on June 11 and 12, the central barometric pressure of Chanthu dropped 15 hPa (mbar), falling to 975 hPa (mbar).
 The system continued moving west-northwest in a faster pace.
 The maximum sustained winds also rose at this time; the JMA assessed the storm to have peaked with winds of 110 km/h (70 mph 10-minute winds) as a severe tropical storm on June 12; however, the JTWC assessed Chanthu to have peaked as a Category 1 typhoon on the Saffir–Simpson hurricane scale with winds of 140 km/h (85 mph 1-minute winds).
-Chanthu made landfall around 1200 UTC on June 12 near Qui Nhơn, Vietnam, at this intensity.
+Chanthu made landfall around 12:00 UTC on June 12 near Qui Nhơn, Vietnam, at this intensity.
 Due to the interaction with land, the storm rapidly weakened, with the JMA downgrading the system into a tropical storm that same day.
 The JMA eventually classified the system as a tropical depression early on July 13.
 The remnants of the storm persisted over Cambodia until June 15, at which time it dissipated; by that time, the circulation was barely discernible.